 How long do you think you'd remain interested, excited, engaged by the game?
 If you are like most people not too long!

 People can be all fired up and ready to give of their best, but if they don't know what is excellent performance, or don't know when they've performed excellently, or don't know what the aim of the game is ... you can pretty well shut the gate on motivation.

 Spelling out specific targets, goals, and expectations for behavior and performance need not be anything complicated ... it just needs to be done and people need to get regular and timely feedback on how they are performing against those goals.

 Feedback - both positive and performance improving - is vital to continuous improvement and done well it motivates and inspires people to continually move toward using more of their potential.

-Feedback needs to be timely, specific and presented in such a way that the individual is clear about what behaviors or skills they need to modify (or continue using) in order to improve performance.
-If providing performance enhancing feedback isn't a strength for you, then access the training "Successful Feedbck"
+Feedback needs to be timely, specific and presented in such a way that the individual is clear about what behaviors or skills they need to modify (or continue using) to improve performance.
+If providing performance-enhancing feedback isn't a strength for you, then access the training "Successful Feedback"

 95% of people (regardless of their walk of life) want to do a good job, feel pride in what they do, have good relationships with their co-workers and feel they are contributing in a meaningful way.
 In other words, they are set up by their own internal nature to be a high performer.